 Believe it or not, the holidays present some scary safety hazards that all pet owners need to be aware of.
 For example, an infographic from PetAmberAlert from 2015 show that people lose their pets on the Fourth of July more than any other day of the year.
 Fireworks are loud and frightening to pets and parties can cause animals to become anxious.
 Of course, there are other celebrations besides the Fourth that we need to consider.
 Here are some tips to follow during every festivities:

 Fourth of July

-- Keep your pet indoors.
-Again, fireworks can scare the fur off your animal.
+- Keep your pet indoors: Again, fireworks can scare the fur off your animal (not literally, but still).
 It’s best to keep them in your house and ideally with a person who can watch over them.

-- Store candy far away.
-You might’ve bought a large family pack of Kit Kats or Starbursts at the grocery store for all those trick-or-treaters and sugar-free Reese’s for the adults.
-Remember that chocolate is poisonous to pets.
-So are candies that are sweetened with xylitol.
+- Store candy far away: You might’ve bought a large pack of Kit Kats or Starbursts at the grocery store for all those trick-or-treaters, and sugar-free Reese’s for the adults.
+Remember that chocolate is poisonous to pets, as are candies sweetened with xylitol.

 Thanksgiving and Dinner Parties

 - Tell your friends and family not to feed the pets at the table: Dogs and cats love to eat grub that’s fallen from the table.
 Some of them will beg your guests for scraps.
 Just be careful that your animal doesn’t eat something that can mess up their intestines.
 Fatty, rich or spicy foods can damage the pancreas and cause vomiting and diarrhea.
 Soft bones can break and tear up the esophagus and the intestines.